-J&K enter a new year with plans already underway for an exciting year ahead.
+J&K enter a new year (our ninth) with plans already underway for an interesting year ahead.

-Due to Covid 19, from April, J&K Rolling plans have been Postponed.
-WATCH THIS SPACE.
+Due to Covid 19, from April, J&K plans have been Postponed.

 Bakehouse, Millers Flat

 When J&K went to Glenorchy last year, they passed by Millers Flat, a small Teviot Valley settlement hunkered down beside the Clutha River and decided to take a quick detour from the main highway, go over the blue bridge and take a look at the newly renovated bakehouse in the village.